ssrg-vt/popcorn-compiler/README.md

  `installation_dir/x86_64-host/src/<tool name>`, do your modification.
 Next you need to recompile and reinstall the tool.
-   - For LLVM, hermitcore, newlib, binutils: there is a `build` folder within the source folder, `make` then `make install` will recompile and reinstall
+   - For LLVM, hermitcore, newlib, binutils: there is a `build` folder within the source folder, `make` then `make install` will recompile and reinstall.
+   Note that for both HermitCore and Newlib there is two build folders, one for aarch64 and one for x86-64
    - For pte, directly in the source folder you cna use `make` and `make install`